alexpechkarev/places-autocomplete-svelte/README.md

 # Places (New) Autocomplete Svelte

 This Svelte component provides a user-friendly way to search for and retrieve detailed address information within your [SvelteKit](https://kit.svelte.dev) applications, leveraging the power of the [Google Maps Places (New) Autocomplete API](https://developers.google.com/maps/documentation/javascript/place-autocomplete-overview).
-It comes with default styling using [Tailwind CSS](https://tailwindcss.com/), which you can fully customize.
+It comes with default styling using [Tailwind CSS](https://tailwindcss.com/), which you can fully customise.